Ontario International (ONT)

 Fees & Cancellation – Discounted Package**

-[AAPT.Nov11] Package includes registration fees for 2 online courses and the 4-day live AAPT Level 1 workshop (52 CE credits total).
+This training package includes registration fees for 2 online courses and the 4-day live AAPT Level 1 workshop (52 CE credits total).
 2 textbooks and a CD for the online courses are separate.
 All amounts are listed in U.S. dollars.
-Currency conversions are made automatically when you register.
+We regret that installment payments are not possible.

 Registrations are accepted on a first-come-first-served basis.
 Fees include 4 days of training, extensive handout, 2 online courses, morning and afternoon snacks and beverages.
 Lunches/dinners are on your own.

 $285 is nonrefundable.
 Written cancellations received 4 months prior to the start of the workshop will receive a full refund of the balance of the fees.
 Cancellations after the 4-month point will forfeit a total of $435, with the remainder being refunded.

 We regret that NO refunds can be given in the final month preceding the workshop.
 When someone from the waiting list can substitute, credit toward future trainings may be given.
 [Failure to complete the prerequisites is considered a cancellation in the final month.]
 We urge you to consider purchasing travel or other insurance to protect against unforeseen circumstances.

 Program Creators & Presenters